agoose77/throttlestop/README.md

 # throttlestop
-Simple tool to manage thermal behaviour on Linux.
+Simple tool to manage thermal behaviour on Linux for Intel CPUs with a MSR.

 ## Disclaimer
 If this tool works, _great_!
 However, no guarantees are made that it won't hasten the heat death of the universe through the spontaneous combustion of your CPU.